Diya-Codes/Fruitipedia/README.md

-# TestRepository
+# Python Web Basics Exam Project (Fruitipedia)
-This is a test repository for git on macOS
+This repository contains a simple Python project developed for the Python Web Basics exam in 2023.
+The project focuses on working with Django views, forms, and templates to perform CRUD (Create, Read, Update, Delete) operations.